Laura Shavin

-Laura Helen Shavin (born 23 December 1965, in Islington, London) is a British actress, voice over artist, presenter, narrator and comedian.
+Laura Helen Shavin (born in Islington, London) is a British actress, voice over artist, presenter, narrator and comedian.

 Career

-Shavin has worked as a minor television actress and voice-over artist, as well as performing on Radio 4 comedy programmes.
+Shavin has played minor roles on television and works full-time as a voice-over artist, as well as performing on Radio 4 comedy programmes.
 In particular, she was a regular performer on The Now Show for several years.
 In 1990, Shavin played Stephanie, the daughter of Daisy and Onslow, in Keeping Up Appearances in the episode "The Christening".
+Her most recent BBC radio appearance was in Call Jonathan Pie in 2025.

-She presented a Saturday evening radio show between 17:00 and 18:00 on BBC Essex, between 10 May and 2 August 2014 and recommencing on 9 May until 1 August 2015.
+She presented a Saturday evening radio show between 16:00 and 18:00 on BBC Essex, between 10 May and 2 August 2014 and recommencing on 9 May until 1 August 2015.

 Shavin co-hosted Sunday breakfast on talkRADIO with Jake Yapp, presenting their first show on 27 March 2016.